piece601/SublimeCLI/README.md

 #Remove
 	$sudo rm -rf ~/.sublime

+#Thanks
-#If you like this, Please start my repository.
-Thank you~
+If you like this, Please star my repository.